In western media, Christian demons and devils

 - Subverted, since Hades is colored blue.
 He does turn red when he gets angry, however.

-- Unicron from Transformers is esentially this version of Satan in the form of a robot.
+- Unicron from Transformers is essentially this version of Satan in the form of a robot.

 - The Heinous Family on Jimmy Two-Shoes.